teambit/bit/README.md

 ## bit.dev cloud 🌩️

-Use [bit.dev](https://bit.dev) cloud hosting solution as a shared server and playground for your components.
+Use [bit.dev](https://bit.dev) cloud hosting solution as a shared server and showcase for your components.
 <p align="center">
  <a href="https://bit.dev"><img src="https://storage.googleapis.com/bit-docs/component-discovery-bit-react-gif.gif"></a>
 </p>